The 23-member group includes emerging education leaders from across the state.

-The group of 23 fellows comes from all sectors of education, including nonprofits, K-12 and higher education, and represents the rich diversity of Texas.
-Members live or work in Abilene, Corpus Christi, the Dallas-Fort Worth metroplex, El Paso, the Houston area, Lewisville, Lubbock, Pharr, San Antonio and Texarkana.
+The group of 23 fellows comes from all sectors of education, including nonprofits, K-12 and higher education.
+The cohort contains members from across Texas who live or work in Abilene, Corpus Christi, the Dallas-Fort Worth metroplex, El Paso, the Houston area, Lewisville, Lubbock, Pharr, San Antonio and Texarkana.

 "The Texas Education Policy Fellowship Program is excited to introduce its 2021-2022 cohort, a diverse and passionate group of people who are ready to dive in to the education policy process," said Rebecca Hite, TX-EPFP director and an assistant professor in the College of Education.
 "We look forward to collaborating with this dynamic group of fellows as they grow their policy knowledge, professional networks and leadership skills.
 Texas will be rewarded with more knowledgeable and empowered policy influencers, advocates and leaders."

 The members of the 2021-2022 cohort of TX-EPFP fellows are:

 - Leslie Anaya of Abilene, teacher at Abilene Independent School District